ReinhardMartin/dncs-http3/README.md

 ## Performance Evaluation
 All the measurements have to be taken from the client, which is accessible with the command `vagrant ssh`.
-First, to have a brief overview of what has to be expected, we have a look at **httpstat**'s output (of index.html web page)
+First, to have a brief overview of what has to be expected, we have a look at **httpstat**'s output (of index2.html web page)
 - HTTP/3

+(To be noticed that in this case the response is HTTP/2 not /3)

 - HTTP/2